This post may contain affiliate links. If you make a purchase, I'll earn a small fee at no extra cost to you.*

 For many a family on the frontier, the only meat on the table was what you shot yourself.
 While the country no longer has enough wildlife to feed our growing population, the ability to hunt increases our children’s chances of survival.

 But there’s a much more important reason for our children to know how to shoot accurately: to protect themselves.
 During major disasters, nearly every type of crime skyrockets.
 The day may come when children will need to defend themselves.
-As they say, “When seconds count, the police are there in minutes.”
-But before that day comes, find an instructor and avoid making stupid mistakes.

 4. Basic First Aid